-A complete description of this embayment system is presented in Chapters I and IV of the MEP Technical Report, which is available at http://www.oceanscience.net/estuaries/reports.htm.
+A complete description of this embayment system is presented in Chapters I and IV of the MEP Technical Report.
 A majority of the information on this embayment system is drawn from this report.
-Chapters VI and VII of the MEP Technical Report provide assessment data that show that the Centerville River - East Bay embayment system is impaired because of excess nutrients, loss of eelgrass, low dissolved oxygen levels, elevated chlorophyll a levels, and benthic fauna habitat degradation.
-Please note that pathogens are listed in Tables 1A for completeness.
+Chapter VI and VII of the MEP Technical Report provide assessment data that show that the Little Pond embayment system is impaired because of nutrients, eelgrass, low dissolved oxygen levels, elevated chlorophyll a levels, and benthic fauna habitat.
+Please note that pathogens are listed in Tables 1A and 1B for completeness.
 Further discussion of pathogens is beyond the scope of this TMDL.